 David Burns

-Dr David Burns leads Media Studies, a course he initiated in 2016.
-He has two decades of international higher education experience in colleges of architecture, art, and design.
+Dr David Burns is a Senior Tutor (Research) and Lead, Media Studies, a unit he initiated in 2016.
+He has two decades of international experience in tertiary education in colleges of architecture, art, and design.
 From 2009-2016, he was the founding director of Photography and Situated Media at the University of Technology Sydney.
 He holds a PhD from Goldsmiths, an MSc in Advanced Architectural Design from Columbia University, and a BArch from the University of Tennessee.
-David is a co-founder, alongside Adam Kaasa and Thandi Loewenson, of the Fiction Feeling Frame research collective.
+David is a co-founder of the Fiction Feeling Frame research collective.

 David's RCA profile